 While in New Orleans we stayed at the Hyatt Regency New Orleans.
 This hotel is a little bit pricier than we normally go for, but I 100% think it was worth the extra expense (be sure to check though as certain times of year are a lot cheaper).
 The location is perfect!
-Airport access to this hotel is easy, and it is located close to Bourbon Street and other tourist attractions, but far enough away that you won’t hear people partying all night.
+Airport access to this hotel is easy.
+Also, it’s located close to Bourbon Street and other prime tourist attractions, but it is still far enough away that you won’t hear people partying all night.

 The Top 10 Things to do in New Orleans (besides drunken debauchery on Bourbon Street)

-This is the center of historic New Orleans, and one of the best places to see historic architecture, and meticulous landscaping.
+This is the center of historic New Orleans.
+It is one of the best places to see historic architecture and meticulous landscaping.

 This street is in the heart of the French Quarter, and is basically New Orleans oldest neighborhood.
 It is best known for its bars and strip clubs, but is also an amazing place circled by street cars where you feel like you can go back in time hundreds of years.

-Of all the cities in the United States, I think New Orleans has the most unique food.
+Of all the cities in the United States I think New Orleans has the most unique food.
 No it is not you Chicago!
-Deep dish Pizza may be enjoyable, but is not that different than the pizza we eat in the rest of the country, and we ripped Pizza off from somewhere else anyway Things to do in New Orleans
+Deep dish Pizza may be enjoyable, but is not that different than the pizza we eat in the rest of the country, especially considering the US ripped Pizza off from somewhere else anyway.
+Things to do in New Orleans

 Warning – if you are a health nut, prepare to be disappointed!

 Some of the can’t miss items are: Things to do in New Orleans